UNDP-Data/geohub/docker/README.md

 cd ../..
 ```

+Only `AZURE_STORAGE_ACCOUNT` and `AZURE_STORAGE_ACCESS_KEY` are not available in `.env.docker.example`, please ask these access keys to one of our geohub team to get access to our Azure Blob Storage account.
+Otherwise, geohub should be able to be launched locally with default secrets settings in example .env by using docker-compose.

 also, copy .env to `docker` folder for the database connection string for pg_tileserv if you are going to connect to remote database server.

 ```shell